causiq/logary/README.md

-The above guide serves to explain how you use Logary in a service or application, but what if you have a library and don't want to take a dependency on a particular logging framework?
+The above guide serves to explain how you use Logary in a service or application, but what if you have a library and don't want to take a dependency on a specific logging framework, or logging abstraction/indirection library ?

-For this use-case Logary provides F# facades that you can reference using paket.
+For this use-case, Logary provides F# facades that you can easily reference using Paket.
 I've created a [sample
 library](https://github.com/logary/logary/tree/master/examples/Libryy) for you
 to have a look at.
 Note how `paket.references` specifies `Facade.fs` as a file